M Idioms

 make (something) to order

-- make something only when someone requests it
+- to make something only when someone requests it

-The construction company must make many parts for their equipment to order.
+The construction company makes many parts for their equipment to order.

 make (something) up to (someone)